onokje/node-red-contrib-tesla/README.md

 #### I am getting a 408 response
 This means that your vehicle didn't respond quickly enough.
 It happens when your vehicle was just woken up.
 Just wait 3 seconds and try it again.

+#### I am using MFA (Multi Factor Authentication), where can I enter my token?
+This library only partially supports the new (v3) Tesla authentication flow.
+It works if you don't use MFA, but otherwise you are out of luck for now.
+I am planning to add support for MFA tokens soon.